Yuriy Protasov: World Rally Championship

-Obtained the gained right in the first five rounds of the championship, Yuriy Protasov and his new co-driver, Estonian Kuldar Sikk, change to a more powerful cars – Ford Fiesta RRC and the Ford Fiesta R5.
+Obtained the gained right in the first five rounds of the championship, Protasov and his new co-driver, Estonian Kuldar Sikk, change to a more powerful cars – Ford Fiesta RRC and the Ford Fiesta R5.
 Smart tactics and successful strategy allow the crew to perform well in the WRC 2 and, climbing the podium in three of the seven scoring events, to win the "bronze" of the world championship.

-2014 Protasov begins with a new co-driver – now it's Ukrainian Pavlo Cherepin.
-Brilliant victories in the Monte Carlo Rally and the Rally Mexico, combined with confident performances in Sweden and Italy, allow the crew to get the top three in the WRC 2 in one round until the end of the season.
-But at the final round in Wales two rivals, Nasser Al-Attiyah and Jari Ketomaa moved Yuriy to 4th place.
+In 2014, Protasov began with a new co-driver – now it's Ukrainian Pavlo Cherepin.
+Brilliant victories in the Monte Carlo Rally and the Rally Mexico, combined with confident performances in Sweden and Italy, allow the crew to get the top-three in the WRC 2 in one round until the end of the season.
+But at the final round in Wales two rivals, Nasser Al-Attiyah and Jari Ketomaa moved Protasov to fourth place.

-2015 WRC season starts for Protasov and Cherepin with the brand new car – Citroen DS3 WRC prepared by D-Max Racing.
+The 2015 WRC season startsedfor Protasov and Cherepin with the brand new car – Citroen DS3 WRC prepared by D-Max Racing.
 Debut race goes not the best way and after that crew changes car back to Ford Fiesta RS WRC.
 The second WRC round in Sweden becomes historical for Protasov: setting the best time overall on special stage 6, he becomes the first Ukrainian driver able to make it.

-On the next rounds of Championship in Mexico and Argentina Protasov and Cherepin return to Ford Fiesta RRC.
+On the next rounds of Championship in Mexico and Argentina, Protasov and Cherepin return to Ford Fiesta RRC.
 Both times heading the WRC 2, the crew managed only to finish outside top-three due to technical problems (engine overheating in Mexico and broken suspension in Argentina).
 The luck came back in Italy where the crew finally won the WRC 2 round with famous Paolo Andreucci second and Jan Kopecky third.
-Spirited by this result, Yuriy became 3rd in Finland and Germany and 2nd in Australia, getting the record-breaking for him four podiums in row.
+Spirited by this result, Protasov became third in Finland and Germany and second in Australia, getting the record-breaking for him four podiums in row.